AliMorty/AliMorty.github.io/_posts/2018-10-30-Why-Mean-Squared-Error.md

 $ PDF_{noise(X=a)}(x) = Normal(x,   \mu_{X=a} , \sigma_{X=a} )
 $

 Here we suppose that in each point X=a, there are k independent factors.
-Now there is a question: <br>
+Now there is this question: <br>
-Have these k independent factors different distribution in different Xs?
+Do these k independent factors have different distributions in different Xs?
 Is the noise independent of the X or not? <br>
 I think we should think about Noise independent of X and I would present a reason here.

 ### My Reason